Man looking at sharks at Georgia Aquarium in Atlanta, Georgia

 Kolomoki Mounds State Park in Blakely, Georgia.
 Photo by @westy4xer

 Kolomoki Mounds State Park in the southwest Georgia town Blakely is the oldest and largest Woodland Indian site in the Southeast and has the oldest great temple mound in Georgia.
-It was occupied by Native Americans from 350 to 750 A.D. and contains two smaller burial mounds and a park museum featuring items found during excavations.
+It was occupied by Native Americans from 350 to 750 A.D. and contains two smaller burial mounds and a park museum featuring artifacts and a film.

 Visit Kolomoki Mounds State Park